darkwhispering/EP-Hashimage/readme.txt

 1. Upload the zipped file to yoursite/wp-content/plugins
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Make sure your uploads folder is writeable.

 == Upgrade Notice ==
-Upgrading to version 4+ from any version below **WILL** break your installed EP Hashimage plugins settings.
+Upgrading to version 5+ from any version below **WILL** break your installed EP Hashimage plugins settings.
 After install, be sure to go over your settings again including widget.

 If the widget won't work, remove it from the widgeta area and read add it.

-The Instagram API required a client_id that you need to get from http://instagram.com/developer/

 == Screenshots ==